HiromitsuAraki/MatrixMaker/README.md

 ## Implementations
 ### Data uploading
-*Methylica* requires methylome data and sample metadata as its inputs.
+*MatrixMaker* requires methylome data and sample metadata as its inputs.
 Please refer **Input file format** about the file format of methylome data and sample metadata for *Methylica*.
 Users need to assign the file location from a browser as below.

 <img src="./README_files/Figures/DataUpload.png" width=300x300>
 <br>